ollwenjones/decisions-proxy-test/README.md

 The key elements of this are
 1. Catch traffic to a specific path in the host site and proxy it to your decisions instance.
-2. Rewrite the URLs during proxy so when the request goes to Decisions, it looks same-origin to decisions, but when it reaches the host site it looks same origin to the host site.
+2. Rewrite the URLs during proxy so when the request goes to Decisions to ensure it makes it to the right place.
 3. Add the `x-proxied-from` header - this tells the Decisions UI to render in a way that passes all HTTP traffic through the host site, avoiding cross-domain issues.
+4. If necessary add `x-proxied-from-path-base` so Decisions UI can specify the correct path base in HTML embedded URLs
+    * e.g. you are catching `/decisions` in your proxy test, but the decisions Url path base is something else.

 ## Cookies and SSL
 This works as expected on Safari over HTTP, but Chrome for Mac will still be picky about secure cookies, so required, `ASP.NET_SessionId` and `WFAuthCookie` will not be set,